-Sydney’s International Towers commissions works from Bula’Bula Arts Aboriginal Corporation
+Sydney’s International Towers commissioned works from Bula’Bula Arts Aboriginal Corporation

 In the spirit of tradition, Indigenous artists from the Northern Territory have created 44 unique Dilly Bags to transform the lobby of International Towers Two and Three during the festive period.

-The installation brings the work of Bula’bula Arts Aboriginal Corporation in North East Arnhem Land, home of the Yolngu people, to Barangaroo, the traditional home of the Gadigal people.
+The installation brought the work of Bula’bula Arts Aboriginal Corporation in North East Arnhem Land, home of the Yolngu people, to Barangaroo, the traditional home of the Gadigal people.

 “Our ethos of inclusion comes to the fore during the festive season, a time when it is important to be respectful of people from all cultures and beliefs.
 The language of art is a universal one and we are proud to provide a forum for these talented Indigenous artists to share their inspiring stories,” International Towers General Manager, Mr Tony Byrne said.